 This refers to when a driver doesn’t leave the needed amount of space in front of their vehicle.
 This prevents a driver like that from stopping safely in the event of an emergency and may result in a rear-end accident.

 This doesn’t just encompass texting while driving.
 It includes things like eating, looking at the GPA, changing the radio station, or looking at other panels in the car.
 A driver looking or searching for something in the car while driving instead of being focused on the road can end up causing a rear-end collision from their distracted driving.

 In the event a fatigued driver is behind the wheel, his or her concentration won’t fully be on the road.
 Likewise, a driver that drowsy and closes his or her eyes for a few seconds is likely to cause a rear-end collision.

 Drugs and alcohol distort one’s perception and often slows down the reaction time of an individual.
 A driver that’s driving whilst impaired may not realize that another car is close to it, or possibly S/he may not see the vehicle in front entirely.

 Similarly to tailgating, speeding drivers often do not have enough time to step on the brakes before crashing into the car in front of them.

 There are times when the car in front may suddenly halt.
 It can be as a result of the aforementioned reasons listed, which are deemed negligent, or can happen for no apparent reason.
 In case that is the scenario, the car in front can be found liable for the collision.

 A rear-end accident that results in injuries should always be probed to ascertain how the accident occurred and find the party at fault.
-In case you think that the rear-end collision you got involved in was due to the actions of another negligent driver, don’t hesitate to get in touch with Mike Bell Accident Injury Law today to get a free initial consultation to find out all about your legal options and rights.
+In case you think that the rear-end collision you got involved in was due to the actions of another negligent driver, don’t hesitate to get in touch with Mike Bell Accident & Injury Lawyers today to get a free initial consultation to find out all about your legal options and rights.

 Some of the most common major injuries that may be caused by a rear-end collision include: